All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Vomiting that lasts more than 24 hours.
 Occasional vomiting during dose adjustments is common.
 Persistent vomiting risks dehydration and means you may not be absorbing your medications properly.

 Severe nausea that prevents eating for more than 2 days.
 Your body needs nutrition.
-If nausea is so bad you cannot eat anything, your dose likely needs adjustment.
+If nausea is so bad you can't eat anything, your dose likely needs adjustment.
 Check our while you wait to hear back.

 Upper right abdominal pain after eating.
 Pain under your right rib cage, especially after fatty meals, may indicate gallbladder problems.
 Rapid weight loss increases gallstone risk.
 Your provider may order an ultrasound.